-Open Space - In total, there are 3,378 acres of permanently protected open space within the Eel River Watershed.
-Additional 17 acres from previous report.
+Open Space - In total, there are 3,410 acres of permanently protected open space within the Eel River Watershed.
+Additional 32 acres from previous report.
+The Town purchased a 32 acre parcel in 2021 adjacent to Russell Mill Pond connecting to the Eel River Preserve.
 The Town received grant funding in 2017 and Town meeting approval to purchase a 43 acre parcel adjacent to the Eel River, however it will be protected by Wildlands Trust.
 The Town has purchased 10.2 acres in the Eel River Watershed in 2017.
 In 2012, the Town protected an additional 20 acres of open space in the Eel River Watershed.
 In 2011, the Town protected 10 acres neighboring the Herries property.
 In addition, in 2010 the Town protected over 40 acres adjacent to the Eel River Preserve known as the Herries property.
 In the winter of 2010, an additional 14.5 acres of open space was preserved north of Town Forest within the Eel River Watershed.
 In 2008 the Town protected 14 acres of land adjacent to Hayden Pond for conservation purposes, habitat and water quality preservation.
 In 2007 the Town protected 23 acres known as the Hoyt's Pond or College Pond Road property just south and connecting to the Eel River Preserve.
 The Eel River Preserve is a 130 acre parcel which connects with the 160 acres of the Russell Mill Pond Conservation Area.
-Through the Eel River

-Headwaters Restoration Project, and with funding assistance from the Town's Office of Community Development, two informational kiosks on the Sawmill Dam reconfiguration and Cranberry Bog/Wetland Habitat restoration efforts and history have been installed at the project site.
+Through the Eel River Headwaters Restoration Project, and with funding assistance from the Town's Office of Community Development, two informational kiosks on the Sawmill Dam reconfiguration and Cranberry Bog/Wetland Habitat restoration efforts and history have been installed at the project site.